PSLmodels/OG-Core/docs/book/content/theory/government.md

   [^param_note]: We assume that whatever parameters the tax functions have in the last year of the budget window persist forever.

   [^NomRealGDP]: All quantities in OG-Core are real in the sense that their prices can only be denominated in terms of one of the goods in the model.
 We have made the assumption that all prices are given in terms of industry-$M$ output as the numeraire good.
-However, we can convert the real amounts in the model to currency prices using the income adjustment factor described in equation {eq}`EqIncFactor` in Section {ref}`SecHHincFactor` of Chapter `Chap_House`.
+However, we can convert the real amounts in the model to currency prices using the income adjustment factor described in equation {eq}`EqIncFactor` in Section {ref}`SecHHincFactor` of Chapter {ref}`Chap_House`.

   [^UBIgrowthadj]: The steady-state assumption in equation {eq}`EqUBIubi_mod_NonGrwAdj_SS` implies that the UBI amount is growth adjusted for every period after the steady-state is reached.